axelg1993/Flicks-Week1/README.md

 ## Notes

-Describe any challenges encountered while building the app.
+-Describe any challenges encountered while building the app.
-- Poster images were not complete in the api so my app would crash when it scrolled to this particular cell.
-However, issu was resolved by using if and else tools.
+Poster images were not all available in the APINetwork so my app would crash when it scrolled to this particular cell.
+However, issue was resolved by using if and else tools.
--

 ## License

     Copyright [2016] [Axel Guzman]